Stridsvagn69420/Unitcore/README.md

-# Homepage
+# Website
-The Source Code for my Profile Homepage.
+The Source Code for my Website.
 It uses Svelte for the GUI and Rocket for the back-end server.

 # Developing
 ## Prerequists